scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q2: “About the Evidence Inference (http://evidence-inference.ebm-nlp.com/) app, can a public user upload an article and get the evidence inference results displayed?”

 A2: “The models are available, and RobotReviewer will do this, but not a super easy interface for just the inference part yet!”

+# Panel

+Q1: "As you’ve shown in your work, it seems critically important to partner with actual clinicians.
+How did you foster those connections & any advice for us?
+Scrambling to connect *after* the epidemic begins seems too late."

+Q2: "Can you comment on collaboration modes, in particular "medical folks" defining questions vs them using tools, vs you running things and providing outputs, etc."

+Q3: "How well do  you think we have done in communicating science to the larger public in this time?
+Do you think we have a role to play there?
+What might some research questions there be?"

+Q4: "How do you assess/evaluate output of your work (during initial stages) without asking too much input from Biomed experts.
+Or is domain knowledge sort of important entry criteria to work?"

+Q5: "What is your vision on the policy consequence of scientific NLP (both in biomedical and in general science)?
+Such as informing better NIH/NSF grant policies for solving replication crisis, exploring unknown frontier, etc."

+**Discussion in Zoom chat**

+Osnat: "Is it a problem that solving practical, real world problems using exisiting tools is not glamerous enough? (re Byron's comment)"

+Yoav: "If solving real world problems with existing tools" is not glamorous enough in NLP, maybe NLP community should focus on empowering the interested parties to solve the problems themselves."

+Ruben: "I think it is.
+If you compare CS to other domains, e.g., engineering, the research is much more applied."

+Yoav: "We currently don't offer any such option."

+Jodi: "+1 Yoav!"

+Yoav (response to panelist answers): "I am still curious about your experience with handing them tools vs handing them results."

+Byron: "@Yoav my take on this is that most applications will need some sort of customization; so this lends to bespoke models/tools -- but some sort of flexible set of tools may suffice; agree that we're not there yet though"

+Jodi: "There is a field in medicine called “implementation and dissemination science”.
+I think we need an “implementation and dissemination science” of NLP."

+Hoifung: "In my experience, usually it's not so simple as handing tools or results.
+We often need a substantial investment to understand the problem space and come up with a productive abstraction, which is quite different from what the med folks originally articulate.
+So I'd say identifying stakeholders and defining problems is first priority.
+Then come up with evaluation metric and data.
+Afterward, it's more conventional territory for NLPers :)"

+Yoav: "ML "standardized" their tools with sklearn.
+What can NLP offer? (spacy / hugging-face is not it)"

+Osnat: "Very importnat point raised by Yoav indeed"